While Arizona is known for being a desert state, there are plenty of beautiful lakes and rivers where you can go kayaking!

 You could spend hours exploring this peaceful lake by kayak and I highly recommend you bring a picnic lunch with you to enjoy on the lake’s expansive shoreline!

-Launching your kayak is easy to do from the Woods Canyon Lake Marina.
+Launching your kayak and renting kayaks is easy to do from the Woods Canyon Lake Marina.

 Bear Canyon Lake